Cinematic style of S. S. Rajamouli: Themes

 A penchant for "larger-than-life" filmmaking, combined with a fascination for historical and mythological themes; abound with forts, battles, kings and their tales had Rajamouli helm films like Yamadonga, Magadheera and the Baahubali duology.

 Rajamouli has cited ancient Indian narrative epics such as Ramayana and Mahabharata to be inspirational sources for his storytelling.
-He revisits the Amar Chita Katha comics and keeps reading different versions of the Ramayana and Mahabharata from time to time.
+He revisits the Amar Chitra Katha comics and keeps reading different versions of the Ramayana and Mahabharata from time to time.
 About the presence of mythological elements in his films, Rajamouli spoke thus:"I am deeply influenced by mythology.
 Including it in my projects has always been a very sub-conscious decision because I grew up listening to the stories of mythology from my grandparents.
 It is completely embedded in my blood.
 Whatever goes in, comes out.
 I have so much input of mythology, it comes out in my stories in different forms.
 I feel very proud of it."

 A scene in Simhadri had the protagonist impale a rapist on spikes overhead and bathe in his blood, who is then given a abhisheka by the priests for his deed.
 Baahubali series had elements resembling narratives from Mahabharata and Ramayana.
 The Devasena-Bhallaladeva scenes mirror the Sita-Ravana interactions in the Ramayana.
 The Baahubali-Bhallaladeva conflict parallels the Pandava-Kaurava conflict in the Mahabharata.
 Magadheera and Eega had the concept of reincarnation in its central plot.

 Piyush Roy, a critic and film historian, attributed the success of Rajamouli to his ability to integrate the essential lessons and emotions in stories of Indian epics with visual grandeur.
-He noted that "[a]spects such as constant duel between good and evil, women as strong characters, presence of mother figures like Kunti and Gandhari are recurrent themes of his narratives."
+He noted that "aspects such as constant duel between good and evil, women as strong characters, presence of mother figures like Kunti and Gandhari are recurrent themes of his narratives."

 Rajamouli frequently mentions that his films are not a reflection of his personality or worldview.
 He stated that the mythological and religious themes in his films are storytelling elements intended to create strong emotional impact on the viewers.
+He is also inclined to make films that transcend beyond language.
+Regarding that he says, "I learned that if I make my story based on basic human emotions, you can translate beyond the language.
+I have a chance to connect with more people."